Toma-Shops-2025/MyPartsRunner247/AI_DRIVER_TRAINING_SCRIPTS.md

 ### **Prompt 2: Platform Overview Script**
 ```
-Create a 2-minute video script showing how to use the MyPartsRunner driver dashboard.
+Create a 2-minute video script showing how to use the MY-RUNNER.COM driver dashboard.

 Include:
 - How to go online/offline